 Why Does Coinbase Need My ID?

 It’s a great question and really, in this day and age, why does any site need your ID?
-For Coinbase it all has to do with security and abiding by the KYC or “Know Your Customer” regulations.

 What are the KYC regulations?
 They are guidelines put in place by countries around the world to limit fraud against financial institutions like Coinbase.
 The main underlying goal of KYC is to prevent any company or business from being utilized for money laundering or other financial criminal activities.

 Since the cryptocurrency markets are mostly unregulated, it is even more important for exchanges to abide by KYC regulations.
 Coinbase uses KYC to prevent criminals or individuals from creating fraudulent accounts that can be used to move money around the globe anonymously.